wrickord/CutFree/README.md

 # CutFree

-CutFree is a tool created to design pools of DNA barcodes compatible with restriction enzymes.
-The solution can be derived algorithmically (CutFree) or heuristically (CutFreeRL), and an ensemble model has been developed to automatically assess which method is best for each given input.
+CutFree constructs randomers free of user-specified restriction enzyme recognition sites to prevent improper DNA assembly in workflows utilizing restriction enzymes.
+The solution can be derived deterministically via mixed-integer linear programming (CutFree) or heuristically via reinforcement learning and stoichastic search (CutFreeRL).
+An algorithm classification model was developed by fine-tuning a pre-trained DistilBERT and multi-layer perceptron.

 ## CutFree GUI: <br>https://jensenlab.shinyapps.io/cutfree/